True-Demon/true-demon.github.io/_posts/2019/2019-02-20-oscp-journey-2.md

 ### Final Scores

 The final obstacle I ran into was with Privilege Escalation.
 It wasn't that the escalations were too difficult, but rather I did not have all of the different techniques down to a science at that point.
-For that reason, even though I got access to all but one box each time, I was unable to gather enough points because I missed at least one crucial escalation vulnerability.
+Even though I got access to all but one box each time, I was unable to gather enough points because I missed at least one crucial escalation vulnerability.

 My fourth attempt left me with only one privilege escalation standing between me and victory, before I ran out of time.
 I felt as though I was only minutes away from the escalation as well, which is perhaps the most frustrating failure I had experienced to date.
 So close and yet so far.